 Tucson Audubon offers a variety of resources for teachers and other education professionals to check out for their education programs, free of charge.
 Most of these resources are geared towards 1st-6th graders, but they may be adapted for other ages.
-For more information about Educator Resources at Tucson Audubon, please contact Andy Bennett.
+For more information about Educator Resources at Tucson Audubon, please contact Eric Scheuering.

 Urban Birding Education Program

 The goal of this program is to provide educators with information and curriculum tools for teaching biological and ecological concepts through the study of wildlife that share our urban neighborhoods and schoolyards.

 We have two elementary-level science curricula available for free download that highlight the animals living in our own backyards.
 Bound hard copies of these curricula are also available upon request.